Privacy & Cookies Policy

 2.1.
 Your payment information is sent directly from you to our payment service provider, Stripe - we do not have access to your full payment card details.

 2.2.
-Your contact details, delivery addresses and shopping history are shared with our Internet store provider, Trana Ltd.
+Your contact details, delivery addresses and shopping history will have been shared with our Internet store provider, Trana Ltd.

 2.3.
 We may share information with credit reference agencies and fraud prevention schemes.